andrew/ultimate-awesome/README.md

 - [awesome-raylib](https://github.com/Rabios/awesome-raylib) - Curated list of awesome stuff for raylib.
 - [awesome-blogCN-feeds](https://github.com/RSS-Renaissance/awesome-blogCN-feeds) - 优质的「独立中文博客」订阅列表.
 - [Awesome-Scientific-Language-Models](https://github.com/yuzhimanhua/Awesome-Scientific-Language-Models) - A Comprehensive Survey of Scientific Large Language Models and Their Applications in Scientific Discovery (EMNLP'24).
+- [awesome-optical-flow](https://github.com/hzwer/awesome-optical-flow) - This is a list of awesome paper about optical flow and related work.
 - [awesome-python-talks](https://github.com/jhermann/awesome-python-talks) - :clapper: :mortar_board: An opinionated list of awesome videos related to Python, with a focus on training and gaining hands-on experience.
 - [awesome-mysql-performance](https://github.com/Releem/awesome-mysql-performance) - 🔥 A curated list of awesome links related to MySQL / MariaDB / Percona performance tuning.
 - [awesome-mybatis-plus](https://github.com/baomidou/awesome-mybatis-plus) - 🎉 A curated list of awesome things related to MyBatis-Plus.